-- a.
-Progress on Initiative: During the first two quarters of FY22, the university spent \$988 (66.76% of \$1,480) on this initiative.
-Total funding of \$300K was allocated to support year 3 of 4 for this project in FY21. - b.
+- e.
+Progress on Initiative: During the first three-quarters of FY22, the university spent \$988 (66.8% of \$1,480) on this initiative.
+Total funding of \$300K was allocated to support year 3 of 4 for this project in FY21. - f.
 Return on Investment: This investment is part of an effort to stimulate and expand our research portfolio, in ways that distinctly benefit the state of Florida and the nation.
-This project will improve science education, increase collaboration between teachers and scientists, and help to train the next generation of citizens and scientists that will protect the Florida environment. - c.
-Impact on University Rankings Metrics: Strengthening our research programs are essential to improving our academic reputation among peer institutions, demonstrating that the University of Florida attracts top faculty and graduate students. - d.
-Plan for Remaining Funds: The remaining funds (\$492) will be spent in quarter three on operating expenses for this project in year 4.
+This project will improve science education, increase collaboration between teachers and scientists, and help to train the next generation of citizens and scientists that will protect the Florida environment. - g.
+Impact on University Rankings Metrics: Strengthening our research programs are essential to improving our academic reputation among peer institutions, demonstrating that the University of Florida attracts top faculty and graduate students. - h.
+Plan for Remaining Funds: The remaining funds (\$492) will be spent in on operating expenses for this project in year 4.